pgtipping/Synthalyst/memory-bank/progress.md

 - ✅ Implemented dynamic filename generation based on user information

 These enhancements provide a more professional and polished experience for users, making the ApplyRight feature more valuable and user-friendly.

+## March 12, 2025 - ApplyRight Feature Improvements

+### Completed

+- Upgraded the LLM model from Gemini 1.5 Flash to Gemini 2.0 Flash for better quality output
+- Fixed placeholder text issues in resume transformation output
+- Improved cover letter paragraph alignment and formatting
+- Fixed keyword matching score calculation to accurately reflect matched keywords
+- Enhanced fallback functions for when the LLM is unavailable
+- Added regex replacements to handle placeholder text in fallback mode

+### In Progress

+- Continue monitoring the quality of LLM outputs for further improvements
+- Consider adding more templates for resume and cover letter exports

+### Next Steps

+- Explore additional customization options for premium users
+- Consider adding more export format options
+- Investigate integration with the Interview Prep App for a complete job application solution